davidsims9t/electron-boilerplate/README.md

 To get the x offset use the click event bound minus half of the window x bound.
 The y bound is the y click bound.

+## Using Electron with React/Redux

+When combining Electron, React, and Redux, handling communication between React and Electron should be located in your action creators.

 ## Issues

 - You will likely need to run electron as sudo if the module does not have proper permissions.